mewtyunjay/neighborly/README.md

 - **Gemini 2.0 Flash** for easier onboarding of items, providing advanced image analysis capabilities to accurately identify and categorize items for donation.
 - **Mapbox GL SDK** for integrating interactive maps and location services.

-- And other libraries that streamline development.

 ## Our Mission

 We built Neighborly to address food and resource scarcity by uniting communities.

----Updated README.md